-- You will be able to explain how the temperature difference between the steam generator and the HT system changes during a "crash-cool" exercise. - You will be able to state how the HT average temperature is affected by increasing the thermal resistance of the steam generator tubes. - 3.
+- 1. You will be able to explain how the temperature difference between the steam generator and the PHT system changes during a "crash-cool" exercise. - 2.
+You will be able to state how the PHT average temperature is affected by increasing the thermal resistance of the steam generator tubes. - 3.
 You will be able to explain why the programmed steam generator level increases with power. - 4.
-You will be able to explain one problem concerning high boiler level and two problems concerning low boiler level.
+You will be able to explain one problem concerning high boiler level and three problems concerning low boiler level.
 You will be able to state the control action which is designed to overcome these problems. - 5.
 You will be able to state the three elements used for boiler level control and explain why they cannot be used at low loads. - 6.
-You will be able to explain the response of the station control system to a falling boiler pressure when control is in the 'normal' mode and the control of the speeder gear is in 'auto'. - You will be able to explain why the BPC program terminates at 170°C when in the 'cooldown' mode.
+You will be able to explain the response of the station control system to a falling boiler pressure when control is in the 'normal' mode and the control of the speeder gear is in 'auto'. - 7.
+You will be able to explain why the BPC program terminates at 170°C when in the 'cooldown' mode. - 8.
+You will be able to explain how raising the pressure of the steam generator improves the efficiency of the steam/water cycle. - 9.
+You will be able to explain the limitation on raising the steam generator pressure in the CANDU system.